DenisTru/wikiUnusual/README.md

 # wikiUnusual
-MVP for getting a random article
+MVP for getting a random article from wikipedia in the Unusual Category